-Out of more and more interconnecting major Q-GRINS* game changing technologies there are two I focus on in depth (*Q-GRINS=Quantum physics, Robotics, Information technology, Nanotechnology, Space technology)
+Out of more and more interconnecting major Q-GRINS* game changing technologies I focus on those following in depth (*Q-GRINS=Quantum physics, Genetics, Robotics, Information technology, Nanotechnology, Space technology)

 "A good hockey player plays where the puck is.
 A great hockey player plays where the puck is going to be."

 There was a key moment for me in 1982.
 I was 12 years old.
 The movie Tron inspired me: A person inside a computer in a virtual world and thinking programs all in beautiful 3D graphics.
 Wow!
 Amazing.
 I was interested in the science behind the science fiction.
 I asked myself: "How can I build something like this?".
 I always had an intuitive approach to technology, began to explore the future (where the puck would be) and have been programming and telling others about it since 1984.
 But people didn't understand me because I was too far ahead of the present.

 My 1989 article on computer viruses was interesting for some computer users at Hewlett Packard where I was an apprentice, but not for the masses.
 This subject has now resulted in an incredible industry, an IT healthcare system, on which our overall economic success depends.
 But I was too early.